Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 where we have extended the definitions of $Q_x(\eta)$ and $N_x(\eta)$ in \eqref{eq:defQx} and \eqref{eq:defNx} to negative values of $x$ and $\eta\in \lbrace 0,1\rbrace^{\Z}$.
 In particular, for any $\eta\in \lbrace 0,1\rbrace^{\Z}$ and $\vec x\in \Weyl{n}$,

-\end{proposition} A Markov (self-)duality for ASEP was first obtained by \cite{schutz1997duality} with respect to a different function, the function $\widetilde H(\eta, \vec x):= \prod_{i=1}^n\widetilde Q_{x_i}(\eta)$ where $\widetilde Q_{x}(\eta)=\eta_xq^{N_{x+1}(\eta)}$.
+\end{proposition} Since $\Lpart^{(n)}$ is the generator of full-space ASEP, Proposition \ref{prop:dualityfull-space} can also be rephrased as a self-duality, though for our purposes, it is convenient to describe the two processes differently.
+A Markov (self-)duality for ASEP was first obtained by \cite{schutz1997duality} with respect to a different function, the function $\widetilde H(\eta, \vec x):= \prod_{i=1}^n\widetilde Q_{x_i}(\eta)$ where $\widetilde Q_{x}(\eta)=\eta_xq^{N_{x+1}(\eta)}$.
 It was inspired by the analysis of the XXZ spin chain and proved by writing ASEP generator as a tensor product of Pauli matrices and expressing symmetries in terms of the $U_q(\mathfrak{sl}_2)$ algebra.
 Another proof was provided in \cite{borodin2012duality} by writing out explicitly $\Letafullspace \widetilde H$ and $\Lpart^{(n)} \widetilde H$ and comparing the two expressions.
 Proposition \ref{prop:dualityfull-space} states a Markov duality with respect to the function $H$, and it is proved in \cite{borodin2012duality}, also using an explicit computation of how generators act on $H$.
-We refer to \cite{kuan2018multi} for yet another Markov duality for ASEP.
+We refer to \cite[Section 2.6.1]{kuan2019stochastic} for a discussion of several Markov dualities satisfied by ASEP.